Close Menu

 Puts are a cheap way to protect against bad news without selling stocks.
 They give different rewards to people who are bullish and can help you manage your risk better across different strikes and expirations.
 They can act as portfolio insurance during turbulent markets.

-Additionally, buying puts has defined maximum losses and large upside if the underlying plunges.
+Additionally, buying puts has defined maximum losses and a large upside if the underlying plunges.
 Selling puts can generate income or provide a planned entry into a desired position at a discounted effective price.

 Risk Management Advantages